pegi3s/dockerfiles/autoaugustus/2.5.5/README.md

 # Using Auto AUGUSTUS image in Linux

-To see `AUGUSTUS` general parameters help, you just need to run: `docker run --rm pegi3s/autoaugustus augustus --help` For a complete list of parameters, just type: `docker run --rm pegi3s/autoaugustus augustus --paramlist`
+To see `AUGUSTUS` general parameters help, you just need to run: `docker run --rm pegi3s/autoaugustus augustus --help`.

+For a complete list of parameters, just type: `docker run --rm pegi3s/autoaugustus augustus --paramlist`.

 ## *Scenario 1* - If you have a set of training genes in GFF / GB format